Frequently asked questions

 Why Cybersecurity?

 The number of cybersecurity jobs has increased by 94% over the last six years.
-If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
-There are many jobs in cybersecurity that can offer career growth opportunities.
+If you are interested in a career that is constantly evolving and changing, this is the time to start a career as a cybersecurity professional.
+Cybersecurity is a fast-growing industry that offers many career opportunities.
 Cyberseek estimates that there are nearly 500,000 job opportunities.
 For example, the Tampa / St.Petersburg/ Clearwater job market has over 6,000 open positions.
 These numbers indicate that cybersecurity professionals must always be in demand.

 What do cybersecurity workers prefer-a degree or certifications?

 The right certification demonstrates that you have a specific skill the employer wants.
 There is also a legal requirement (see above).
-All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training.
+According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
 Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

 How Much Can I Earn In A Cybersecurity Career?

-On February 20, 2021, the average salary for cybersecurity professionals in the United States stood at $112,974 The average cybersecurity salary ranges from $65,000 (25th%) up to $145,000.
-(75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.
+On February 20, 2021, the average salary for cybersecurity professionals in the United States stood at $112,974 The average cybersecurity salary is between $65,000 (25th%) to $145,000.
+(75th%) Entry-level positions have lower salaries, but offer great opportunities for advancement and increased responsibility.

 Our Cyber Security IT Professional program is designed to do just that.
 The curriculum and hands-on labs are developed by Microsoft and the Computing Technology Industry Association (CompTIA) – globally recognized industry representatives.